Freedom in the World

 The political rights of the residents of Pakistani-administered Kashmir remain severely limited, despite a number of improvements tied to the end of military rule and the election of a civilian government at the federal level in 2008, and elections for the new GBLA in 2009.
 Neither Gilgit-Baltistan nor Azad Kashmir has representation in Pakistan’s Parliament.

-Gilgit-Baltistan, previously known as the Northern Areas, is still directly administered by the Pakistani government, meaning its status falls short of compliance with a 1999 Supreme Court ruling on the issue.
+Gilgit-Baltistan is still directly administered by the Pakistani government, meaning its status falls short of compliance with a 1999 Supreme Court ruling on the issue.
 Because the region is not included in the Pakistani constitution and has no constitution of its own, its people have no fundamental guarantee of civil rights, democratic representation, or separation of powers.

-Under the August 2009 GBESGO, Gilgit-Baltistan’s political structure includes the 33-member GBLA and a chief minister, as well as a 15-member Gilgit-Baltistan Council (GBC) headed by the Pakistani prime minister and vice-chaired by the federally appointed governor.
+Under the 2009 GBESGO, Gilgit-Baltistan’s political structure includes the 33-member GBLA and a chief minister, as well as a 15-member Gilgit-Baltistan Council (GBC) headed by the Pakistani prime minister and vice-chaired by the federally appointed governor.
 The GBC consists of six members of the GBLA and nine Pakistani Parliament members appointed by the governor.
 The GBLA in turn is composed of 24 directly elected members, six seats reserved for women, and three seats reserved for technocrats; the reserved seats are filled through a vote by the elected members.
-Ultimate authority rests in the hands of the governor, who has significant powers over judicial appointments and whose decisions cannot be overruled by the GBLA.
+Ultimate authority rests with the governor, who has significant power over judicial appointments and whose decisions cannot be overruled by the GBLA.
 Many fiscal powers remain with the GBC rather than the elected assembly.
 A majority of high-level positions in the local administration are reserved under the GBESGO for Pakistani bureaucrats.

 Azad Kashmir has an interim constitution, an elected unicameral assembly, a prime minister, and a president who is elected by the assembly.
 Both the president and the legislature serve five-year terms.
 Of the 49 assembly seats, 41 are filled through direct elections: 29 with constituencies based in Azad Kashmir and 12 representing Kashmiri “refugees” throughout Pakistan.
 Another eight are reserved seats: five for women and one each for representatives of overseas Kashmiris, technocrats, and religious leaders.
 However, Pakistan exercises considerable control over the structures of government and electoral politics.
 Islamabad’s approval is required to pass legislation, and the federal minister for Kashmir affairs handles daily administration and controls the budget.
 The Kashmir Council—chaired by the president of Pakistan and composed of federal officials, Kashmiri assembly members, and the Azad Kashmir president and prime minister—also holds a number of key executive, legislative, and judicial powers, such as the authority to appoint superior judges and the chief election commissioner.
 The Pakistani military retains a guiding role on issues of politics and governance.

 Those who do not support Azad Kashmir’s accession to Pakistan are barred from the political process, government employment, and educational institutions.
 They are also subject to surveillance, harassment, and sometimes imprisonment by Pakistani security services.
 The 2011 legislative elections in Azad Kashmir were marred by allegations of rigging and vote buying, as well as some violence and harassment, with at least three election-related killings reported.
-Following the elections, the PML-N accused the ruling PPP of fraud and misappropriation of development funds to buy votes.

 Azad Kashmir receives a large amount of financial aid from Islamabad, but successive administrations have been tainted by corruption and incompetence.
 Aid agencies have also been accused of misusing funds.
 A lack of official accountability has been identified as a key factor in the poor socioeconomic condition of both Azad Kashmir and Gilgit-Baltistan.
 However, the region has benefited from improvements in accountability at the federal level and the transfer of some budgetary powers to the GBLA in 2009.